-Guitars that looked like Strats, which more often than not were imported, started cutting into Fender’s market stronghold.
-An American made Fender Stratocaster sold for approximately $900 during those days.
-Asian made instruments were plentiful and had a lower price.
+During those days guitars that looked like Strats, which more often than not were imported, started cutting into Fender’s market stronghold.
+An American made Fender Stratocaster sold for approximately $900 during that era.
+Asian made instruments were plentiful and had a much lower price.

-These were the CBS days.
-Fender management was under pressure to create a lower cost model and make changes in production to regain the company market share.
-The change to production strategy was to move manufacturing to Japan.
+CBS still owned Fender and the management was under pressure to create a lower cost model and make changes in production to regain the company market share.
+This change required production to move manufacturing to Japan where labor costs and resources were much cheaper.

 Fender’s management was so impressed that they took him aside and asked that he not show his guitar to any other people at the show.
 On the spot, they agreed to finish 300 instruments with Johansen’s finish.